 Whether you’re planning a completely organic approach to social media management or you’re considering a few paid campaigns, your team needs a budget.

-With a spending plan, you’ll know how much you can allocate for everything from tools to partnerships.
+With a spending plan for your social media management, you’ll know how much you can allocate for everything from social media management tools to partnerships.

 Use these five steps to create a social media budget for your brand or client:

 Depending on your overall objectives, you might need a social media budget that’s bigger than average.

 If you’re aiming for rapid growth propelled by a series of social media advertising campaigns, you’ll need to spend more.

 If you’re planning to reach your goals gradually through organic growth and personal relationships, a smaller budget should meet your brand’s needs.

 Some of the most common must-haves for social media managers include …

 From writing copy to arranging photoshoots to producing videos, creating high-quality content requires a budget.

 Consider the cost of having a copywriter handle image captions for your social media posts, and calculate how much you’ll need to spend to get the photos and videos you want to publish.

 Add up in-house and contract prices, so you can decide whether to assign a team member or find a freelancer.